Topics for the 2020 Superyacht Design Festival

 Also speaking will be Matthew Cruickshank, art director of Google, and the man behind the homepage’s famous daily animation.
 Cruickshank worked for Disney and Warner Bros. prior to joining the Google team in San Francisco.
 He will reveal never-before-seen animations from behind the scenes at Google, and his talk will focus on “what yacht designers can learn from Google” – including his tried and tested method for keeping ideas simple via PostIt note, how to include movement and animation in static designs, and how and where he finds different inspiration every single day.

 Haptic technology and superyachts

-There will also be cutting-edge technology on show too, in the form of Seattle-based HaptX, who recently wowed Jeff Bezos with their haptic technology HaptX gloves.
+There will also be cutting-edge technology on show too, in the form of Seattle-based tech start-up HaptX, who recently wowed Jeff Bezos with their haptic technology HaptX gloves.
 With the ability to feature 130 points of touch feedback, apply 4 lbs. of resistive force feedback per finger, and track hand motions with sub-millimetre precision, the gloves allow the wearer to do everything from touch different textures, to place themselves at the helm of their new superyacht, and feel the wheel turn.
 Joe Michaels will demonstrate not only how the gloves work, but also how the new technology can be used in the superyacht industry in the immediate and distant future.

 External influences on yacht design

 BOAT International editor Stewart Campbell discusses what superyacht designers can learn from outsiders, with design legend Piero Lissoni, and esteemed New York based architects Enrico Bonetti and Dominic Kozerski.